 Put together your typical diner fare, Chicago-style hot dogs, and spaghetti and meatballs and you’ll get the Pittsfield Cafe’s huge menu.
 This place has it all, from “The Best of the Best Breakfasts” to chicken parmesan.
 Bring your picky eater or a group with diverse tastes here and everyone is likely to find something they love.

 3042 North Broadway

-Whether it’s vegan or meaty, sweet or savory, each of these places remembers the most important aspect of any traditional diner: comfort.
-With friendly service and a familial atmosphere, you’ll feel right at home, no matter where you choose to go.
+Whether it’s vegan or meaty, sweet, or savory, each of these places remembers the most important aspect of any traditional diner: comfort.
+With friendly service and a familial atmosphere, you’ll feel right at home at these Chicago diners, no matter where you choose to go.

 At UrbanMatter, U Matter.
 And we think this matters.

 Tell us what you think matters in your neighborhood and what we should write about next in the comments below!